Supported by Simply Energy

 4. Keep the sun out

 Sun streaming through your windows may look lovely but it can heat up your home and cause your energy bills to rise.
-Draw curtains and blinds during the hottest parts of the day (between 12pm and 4pm), especially if your windows are facing south.
+Draw curtains and blinds during the hottest parts of the day (between 12pm and 4pm), especially if your windows are facing west.
 Not only will it prevent your home from heating up, it will also help protect your floors, furnishings and fabrics against fading.

 5. Clean your air filters

 Quite a few appliances in your home will have air filters.
 Think of air conditioning units, washing machines, dryers, even fridges and freezers often have them at the bottom of the door or behind the unit.
 These filters are prone to clogging up with dirt, dust and lint, which means the motors in your appliances have to work much harder to do their job, which in turn can run up your energy bills.
 So give all the filters a thorough check before summer and use the nozzle of your vacuum cleaner to remove excess dust and lint.